iAvoe/Az900-Module-1-2-Review/README.md

 #### For which resource does Azure generate separate billing reports and invoices by default?
 - Azure Subscriptions

+#### What can you use to connect Azure resources, such as Azure SQL databases, to an Azure virtual network?
+- Service Endpoints

 -----

 ### IaaS, PaaS, SaaS

+#### What is the customer responsible for in a software as a service (SaaS) model?
+- Data and access

 #### In a platform as a service (PaaS) model, which two components are the responsibility of the cloud service provider?
+- Operating System
-- Operating System & Physical Network
+- Physical Network

+#### Which cloud service model is used by Azure SQL Database?
+- PaaS

 #### What type of cloud service type would a Finance and Expense tracking solution typically be in?
 - SaaS